Biomimicry Prototype Project: Sustainable design inspired by rolly pollies – SCOPES-DF

 Students will be able to:

-• Design a digital or physical prototype inspired by characteristics of rolly pollies using Tinkercad, analog materials, and/or a 3D printer.
+3. Design a digital or physical prototype inspired by the biological characteristics of the roly-poly..

 Reflection

 With this lesson, I observe that my learning was more detailed by considering the alignment between objectives and evaluation through pedagogical, technical, and sustainable lenses, as well as technological fluency among other aspects.
 It has also been interesting to have planned many details and to receive feedback from the AI—in my case, because it was my choice.
 Something that really caught my attention is that I did this project for a long time in an analog way; however, for the first time and because I recently acquired 3D printers in class, I incorporated the option that allowed students to choose if they wanted to expand their proposal by designing and printing a part or the complete prototype for their presentation.
 I liked the result very much upon seeing the satisfaction of the students who participated, while on the other hand, I noticed how it sparked a curiosity to learn about 3D and Tinkercad to design and apply biomimicry learning in the generated models.
 I observed that not everyone has that skill well-established, yet the sustainability component was more conscious and practical since the students knew they would be copying something from nature in exchange for taking care of it.
+Also it was part of the criteria to demonstrate that the design was respectful with the environment considering that if they would replicate the prototype, what would they use.
 The experience with AI was also interesting as I was able to apply other personal learnings.

 The Instructions